1934 Speedway National League: Summary

-Lea Bridge closed down in late July and were replaced by a new side at Walthamstow who took on their last 10 fixtures.
+Lea Bridge had their licence revoked by the Speedway Control Board in late July and were relocated to Walthamstow Stadium, riding as the Walthamstow Wolves, who took on their last ten fixtures.

 Belle Vue Aces won their second consecutive double of national title and Knockout Cup.
 They also completed the treble by winning the A.C.U Cup.
 Eric Langton of Belle Vue Aces finished with the highest average.